Exploring Alaska's Coastal Wilderness

 - A Tailor-Made Journey to India and Nepal

 - The Forbidden City: Official Spaces and Private Quarters

 - Journey from Bangkok to Bali: Following the Spirits

 National Geographic Sea Bird

-National Geographic Sea Lion, like her twin ship National Geographic Sea Bird, is a tried and true expedition ship.
+A tried and true expedition ship, the National Geographic Sea Bird plies the waters in Alaska, as well as the Columbia and Snake Rivers.
 With a shallow draft and small size, she can easily reach places inaccessible to larger ships.
-She can venture into fast-moving channels where whales come to feed, nose up to waterfalls in secluded coves, and sail into protected anchorages in small bays perfect for snorkeling and kayaking.
+She can venture into fast-moving channels where whales come to feed, transit a series of locks in the Pacific Northwest, nose up to waterfalls in secluded coves, and sail into protected anchorages in small bays perfect for snorkeling and kayaking.

 The recently renovated National Geographic Sea Bird is a 152-foot vessel that comfortably accommodates 62 guests in 31 outside cabins.
 The feeling is often compared to that of a large private yacht, with everyone integral to the adventure.
 Outfitted for exploration, she carries a fleet of expedition landing craft and kayaks for up close encounters with wildness, in addition to a Bow Cam, Splash-Cam, hydrophone, underwater video camera, video microscope, and binoculars.

 All cabins have a window, and the upper and bridge deck cabins open to the outdoors.
 Each cabin has private facilities and thermostats.
 The National Geographic Sea Bird also offers a partially covered sundeck with chairs and tables for taking in the fresh air or sharing an evening cocktail.
 Her inviting lounge is the hub of expedition community life—with a full-service bar and large TV screen for presentations, films, and photo slideshows.
 She also features a library; global market; and bridge where guests are invited to talk with our officers, learn about navigation and share the captain’s view.